nikolayg/nikgrozev-website/_posts/blog/2014-06-08-cloudsim-and-cloudsimex-part-1.md

 CustomLog.printResults(Vm.class, vms);
 ```

-The <u>printResults</u> method is overloaded, so it can take property names and virtual properties, analogously to TextUtil.
+The `printResults` method is overloaded, so it can take property names and virtual properties, analogously to TextUtil.

 # Conclusion